oddbird/accoutrement/README.md

 (non data-specific)
 setup and syntax parsing:

-- Retreive & parse map values
+- Retrieve & parse map values
   with the generic [`get-token()`][get] function
 - Use our built-in [math][math], [modular-scale][ratio],
   [list][list], and [string][string] utilities